e10withadot/NET_EXF/README.md

 - **TLS Version**
 - **TLS Header Length**
 ###### If you want to record packets for different actions separately, please delete or move the existing `packets.csv` file before sniffing.
 If you don't do this, the new packet information will append to the end of the existing file.
+#### Exceptions
+When using the sniffer, the following exceptions may occur:
+**OSError: Could not find IP Header-** The sniffer was unable to read data from the IP header.
+This could be because the IP header doesn't exist in the given packet, either because it's not a TCP packet, it came out fragmented, or is a NoneType.
+**OSError: Could not find TCP Header-** The sniffer was unable to read data from the TCP header.
+This could be because the TCP header doesn't exist in the given packet, either because it's not a TCP packet, it came out fragmented, or is a NoneType.
+**OSError: Could not find TLS Header-** The sniffer was unable to read data from the TLS header.
+This could be because the TLS header doesn't exist in the given packet, either because it's not a TCP packet, it came out fragmented, or is a NoneType.
 ### `plotter.py`
 Creates plots based on the information given in the `packets.csv` file.
 You can choose any field from the csv file, and have it generate a bar graph in relation with the number of packets that include that field.
 ## Running the Python scripts